 July 4, 2017

 Wimbledon.
 Oh how I’ve dreamed of this day!
-I found this from a few years ago –
+I found this on a bucket list from a few years ago –

 For years, it has been my fondest wish to see watch the Championship live (that or the French Open).
 Today, we are going to try our luck.
 Tickets to the Championships get a sold through a lottery system almost a year in advance.
 A small number of tickets can be bought online on the previous day, but they go fast too.
 Our best bet was to turn up early and hope to get a grounds pass.
 Wimbledon is just a short train ride from London, so we hop on and make it there by around 8:00 a.m.
 Our number in the queue is eight thousand and something.
 Here’s where being pregnant worked wonderfully to our advantage.
 We didn’t get to cut the line, but we are seated comfortable in the “mobility” pavilion till our number was called, as opposed to waiting for five long hours in the heat, in a two-mile-long line.